skoolguy/Home-Automation/server/README.md

 # To set up the server

 1) nodeJS is a prerequisite, install it
-2) clone the repository
-3) cd into server
+2) cd into server
 ```
     $ cd server
 ```
-4) install all the npm dependencies
+3) install all the npm dependencies
 ```
     $ npm install
 ```
-5) run the node server
+4) run the node server
 ```
     $ node app.js
 ```